hamidc10/BlockChain_cs646/Project2/README.md

 * maintained by the Block class
 * read by the Wallet class

+* Goal with this class is to store the balance of the three wallets using type Dict, and make them easily accessible to be read by wallet.py.
+This makes it show up within the main class, so that when the prompts are followed or a transaction is sent, it was able to be printed.

 ### Wallet class

 provides a user with access to the blockchain